wellcomecollection/developer-handbook/developer-handbook/github-process/code-review-process.md

 	- Edge cases
 	- Leftovers from development, (e.g. `console.log`, addressed `TODO`s)
 	- Typos!

+- Ensure you follow the "How to test" section, and run your own tests on top of it if you can think of other useful ones.

 - If you see something cool, or a nice detail, point it out.
 Positive comments on a PR are always appreciated.